 * Under the influence- alcohol (drunk driver)

-Vehicle defects can include vehicle conditions, such as no headlights, taillights, trailer brakes, etc.
+Vehicle defects can include conditions such as missing headlights, taillights, or trailer brakes.

 Also, not allowing a safe distance between cars can lead to crashes.